-Lecture of Irene Jung:
+Lecture given by Irene Jung

-"Women in film: searching for space" - a contribution to defending women's rights held at December 12th 2004, Havanna, Cuba
+"Women in film: searching for space" - a contribution to defending women's rights (English)

 I am not a filmmaker.
 I organize a thematic film festival in the university city of Tuebingen, Germany, called "Insights into Women's Worlds".
 The theme: human rights of women, how women in different cultures suffer violence, but also defend these women's rights.